-NASA Are Working On The Design Of A Radical New Engine That Could Help Humans Get To Mars One Day
+NASA Is Working On The Design Of A Radical New Engine That Could Help Humans Get To Mars One Day

 While the levels of acceleration and thrust might be lower on this engine than they would be with chemical rockets, the bonus of this new design is that it will allow the rocket to be more fuel efficient in the long run, and will also be much cleaner.

-To build this new ion propulsion system that could carry humans to Mars, NASA have award $67 million to Aerojet Rocketdyne to help them create the Advanced Electric Propulsion System (AEPS).
+To build this new ion propulsion system that could carry humans to Mars, NASA has award $67 million to Aerojet Rocketdyne to help them create the Advanced Electric Propulsion System (AEPS).

-It is hoped that this new design will help NASA to achieve optimum fuel efficiency so that so that it will be 10 times more efficient than traditional chemical propulsion technology.
+It is hoped that this new design will help NASA to achieve optimum fuel efficiency so that it will be 10 times more efficient than traditional chemical propulsion technology.
 It should be noted that the Hall thruster has already been proven to perform well and is currently used for putting satellites in orbit in the right spots around Earth.

-With the strongest Hall thruster in orbit right now running at 4.5 kilowatts, Aerojet Rocketdyne are currently working on a 13-kilowatt Hall thruster.
+With the strongest Hall thruster in orbit right now running at 4.5 kilowatts, Aerojet Rocketdyne is currently working on a 13-kilowatt Hall thruster.
 As company CEO Eileen Drake explained, the creation of this new ion propulsion engine could have a brilliant future in the race to get humans to Mars.

 “By staying on the cutting edge of propulsion technology, we have positioned ourselves for a major role not only in getting back to the Moon, but also in any future initiative to send people to Mars.
 AEPS is the vanguard for the next generation of deep space exploration and we’re thrilled to be at the mast.”